James Allsup: Social media

 Allsup's account on Twitter was suspended in December 2017.
 At the time he had amassed about 24,000 followers.

 In August 2019, Allsup's Instagram and Facebook accounts were deleted.
 According to Facebook, this was "for violating our policies against dangerous organizations and individuals".
 His YouTube channel was also demonetized around this time.
 Several days later, the channel was one of several which were deleted from YouTube by Google as part of a policy shift to remove content affiliated with white supremacy.
 At the time it was deleted, the channel had more than 450,000 subscribers.
 In September 2019, Allsup became a co-host for the Fash The Nation podcast hosted by The Right Stuff.

 Views

 Allsup has described himself as a "paleoconservative" and a "right-wing libertarian".
-He has been described as a white supremacist or white nationalist by many news outlets.
+He has been described as a White Supremacist or White nationalist by many news outlets.
 The Southern Poverty Law Center lists him as an extremist and describes his ideology as alt-right and white nationalist.
 The Washington Post described him as a "budding alt-right figure" in 2017.
 He argues that he is not a white nationalist.
 Shortly after stepping down as president of the WSU College Republicans, he told KCPQ that "I have fully condemned the KKK, I have fully condemned Nazis, all of that kind of stuff."

-Support of Richard Lynn

-In May 2017, Allsup expressed support for the views of psychologist Richard Lynn, a former professor at the University of Ulster known for his belief in racial differences in intelligence and the claim that black Africans have an average IQ of less than 70.
-Lynn used selective data by systematically ignoring Africans with high IQ scores, and there is no evidence to back up Lynn's claims.